stratosphereips/StratosphereLinuxIPS/docs/usage.md

 (*) To find the interface in Linux, you can use the command ```ifconfig```.

-There is also a configuration file **slips.conf** where the user can set up parameters for Slips execution and models separately.
-Configuration of the **slips.conf** is described [here](#modifying-the-configuration-file).
+There is also a configuration file **config/slips.conf** where the user can set up parameters for Slips execution and models separately.
+Configuration of the **config/slips.conf** is described [here](#modifying-the-configuration-file).

 ## Daemonized vs interactive mode